 Inventory management software that automates and keeps track of an online store’s stock and inventory will save SMEs time and money.

 Online eCommerce is also a low-cost way to keep in touch with current customers and spread the word about the business to a large number of potential new customers.
-Small and medium-sized businesses can save money on the expensive costs of traditional advertising and marketing.
+Small and medium-sized businesses can save money on traditional advertising and marketing costs.

 - Money flow